 9. Prepare for Travel

-- Once you receive your visa, make travel arrangements.
+- Once you have your U.S. visa from Colombia, book your travel arrangements.

-- Remember, a visa does not guarantee entry into the U.S. It's at the discretion of the U.S. Customs and Border Protection.
+- Remember, having a visa does not guarantee entry to the U.S.; final approval is determined by the U.S. Customs and Border Protection (CBP).

 10. Port of Entry Process